Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

   - CBOR Type: bstr
   - Description: info argument to ARKG-Derive-Private-Key
   - Reference: [I-D.lundberg-cose-2p-algs], {{cose-arkg-derived-refs}} of this document

+## COSE Algorithms Registrations

+This section registers the following values in the IANA "COSE Algorithms" registry [IANA.COSE].

+- Name: ARKG-P256ADD-ECDH
+  - Value: TBD (placeholder -65700)
+  - Description: ARKG using ECDH and additive blinding on secp256r1
+  - Reference: {{ARKG-P256ADD-ECDH}} of this document
+  - Recommended: TBD

+- Name: ARKG-P384ADD-ECDH
+  - Value: TBD (placeholder -65701)
+  - Description: ARKG using ECDH and additive blinding on secp384r1
+  - Reference: {{ARKG-P384ADD-ECDH}} of this document
+  - Recommended: TBD

+- Name: ARKG-P521ADD-ECDH
+  - Value: TBD (placeholder -65702)
+  - Description: ARKG using ECDH and additive blinding on secp521r1
+  - Reference: {{ARKG-P521ADD-ECDH}} of this document
+  - Recommended: TBD

+- Name: ARKG-P256kADD-ECDH
+  - Value: TBD (placeholder -65703)
+  - Description: ARKG using ECDH and additive blinding on secp256k1
+  - Reference: {{ARKG-P256kADD-ECDH}} of this document
+  - Recommended: TBD

+- Name: ARKG-curve25519ADD-X25519
+  - Value: TBD (placeholder -65704)
+  - Description: ARKG using X25519 and additive blinding on curve25519
+  - Reference: {{ARKG-curve25519ADD-X25519}} of this document
+  - Recommended: TBD

+- Name: ARKG-curve448ADD-X448
+  - Value: TBD (placeholder -65705)
+  - Description: ARKG using X448 and additive blinding on curve448
+  - Reference: {{ARKG-curve448ADD-X448}} of this document
+  - Recommended: TBD

+- Name: ARKG-edwards25519ADD-X25519
+  - Value: TBD (placeholder -65706)
+  - Description: ARKG using X25519 and additive blinding on edwards25519
+  - Reference: {{ARKG-edwards25519ADD-X25519}} of this document
+  - Recommended: TBD

+- Name: ARKG-edwards448ADD-X448
+  - Value: TBD (placeholder -65707)
+  - Description: ARKG using X448 and additive blinding on edwards448
+  - Reference: {{ARKG-edwards448ADD-X448}} of this document
+  - Recommended: TBD

 # Design rationale